psuanm5030/beautiful-jekyll/professional-portfolio.md

 ### Customer Call Analysis

 **Problem:** The need to understand sentiment from our customers and predict future issues was of high priority.
-Calls from customers were being logged but several attempts to extract insights from this data were unsuccessful, mostly due to the low volume of calls (outside of one product).
-Current analysis was a weekly email to leaders showing calls per call type and product (no actual insight).
+Calls from customers were being logged but several attempts to extract insights from this data were unsuccessful, mostly due to the low volume of calls.
+Current intelligence consisted of a weekly email to leaders showing calls per call type and product.
+There wasn't anything that actually communicated a trend or alerted stakeholders when a product or area was out of bounds.
+Further, this dashboard needed to be consumed by an audience of both analysts and executives.

-**Solution:** We needed to capture and communicate the trend, dependent on the dimensional interest (i.e., call type, product type).
-Therefore, a single, simple dashboard, focused on comparing the near-term to long-term averages, was built.
+**Solution:** As the data was limited in detail and low volume, we determined that a focused dashboard, comparing the near-term to long-term averages, was ideal.
 This not only surfaced the needed insights (while avoiding the low volume issue) but was also valuable to the various audiences (from customer support rep to executive).
 Additionally we built a pipeline that automated the extraction, transformation and storage of the data, such that the data could be viewed hourly (as opposed to the weekly standard).

 **Impact:** This dashboard was praised for the simplicity and insights generation - for multiple stakeholders.
 It was also determined that this new process saved over 12 hours per month and exposed the data for further usages.